mackenziekbrooks/dci102-f19-humanities-data/docs/Unit1/unit1_activities.md

 ## Activity 5: Documentation
 Let's practice writing documentation for a technical task.

-* Create a Box Note in ```Unit1_Text/Activity4``` with your name + number.
+* Create a Box Note in ```Unit1_Text/Activity5``` with your name + number.

+	* Team 1: Install Wordpress from CPanel
+	* Team 2: Write a very basic HTML page
+	* Team 3: Create a menu in Wordpress

-* Compose 5-7 steps to complete the assigned task.
+* Write instructions for the 5-7 steps it would take to complete the assigned task.
 * Remember the best practices we discussed.
 Include screenshots and links when appropriate.
 * Then, compare notes with another student with your number.
 	* How did you do things differently?
 Different doesn't mean bad/good.
 Discuss motivations.
 * Finally, compare notes with a student with another number.
 Pretend you have never done this before!
 Can you follow their steps?
 What are they missing?
 What was helpful?

-1. Install Wordpress from CPanel
-2. Write a very basic HTML page
-3. Create a menu in Wordpress

 # Data Assessment
 Record the answers to all questions in a text file or Word doc.
 You will turn in Parts 1 + 2 with the rest of Unit 1 assignments.